PaloAltoNetworks/iac-pac-automation/README.md

 2. Navigate to [Bridgecrew's website](https://bridgecrew.io/) and choose get started for free to create a trial account.
 3. Once in your Bridgecrew console, navigate to integrations and create an API token.
 4. Add the API token to your GitHub repo with the name BC_API_KEY (settings > secrets).
-5. Create a new policy (you can use the provide policy GCP_Firewall_RDP_Port_Open.yml or create your own policies).
+5. Create a new policy (you can use the provided policy GCP_Firewall_RDP_Port_Open.yml or create your own policies).
 6. Push your changes to the main branch of the repo.
+7. Check the actions tab.
+8. In your Bridgecrew console navigate to policies, add GCP to the providers list, add "Created by" and select your username.